 The Computing and Informatics Honors Program (CCI Honors) is a research-based experience designed to provide mentoring to our high-achieving students to better prepare them for post-graduate success.
 CCI Honors students must complete a capstone research project under the supervision of a faculty member.
 Upon the successful completion of the honors program in CCI, students receive Honors commendations on their transcript and in the commencement program.

 Consideration for admission to the honors program may be initiated by the student or by any faculty member in the College of Computing and Informatics (CCI).
 To qualify, students must have an overall GPA of 3.2 and a GPA of 3.4 in CCI courses.
 Students should apply in the semester prior to the semester they plan to graduate.
 The CCI Honors Committee will formally approve admission.

-To graduate with Honors in Computing and Informatics students must:
+To graduate with Honors in Computing and Informatics students will:

-Upon completing the requirements of the Honors program, receiving the recommendation of the College of Computing and Informatics Honors Committee and the Department Chair, and upon certification by the Honors College, the honors candidate shall be graduated with Honors in Computing and Informatics.
-Recognition of such distinction shall be noted on the student's permanent record.
+- Upon completing the requirements of the honors program, receiving the recommendation of the College of Computing and Informatics Honors Committee and upon certification by the Honors College, the CCI Honors candidate shall graduate with Honors in Computing and Informatics.